top of page

 Nipple and areola correction

 The nipple and the areola determine the general appearance of the breast.
-An oversized areola, a nipple that protrudes too far or is inverted, can disfigure a breast.
-There are various procedures to correct these beauty flaws.
+An oversized areola, a nipple that protrudes too far or is inverted, can detract from the breast’s appearance.
+There are various procedures available to correct these cosmetic imperfections.

 An areola has an average diameter of 4.2 cm.